 Should I Leave The Crust On My Piercing?

-A piercing of any kind can be a quick and straightforward procedure, but that does not mean you should ignore the aftercare and healing process.
+A piercing of any kind can be a quick and straightforward procedure, still, that does not mean you should ignore the aftercare and healing process.
 After getting a piercing, you will typically see some crust forming around your jewelry.

-Why does that crusting happen, and more importantly, should you leave the crusting on your new piercing?
+Why does that crusting happen and more importantly, should you leave the crusting on your new piercing?

 What Causes Crusting after a Piercing?

 When you get a piercing, especially an ear piercing, the needle creates a puncture wound or a “tube” through your skin.
-When the puncture wound happens, you will see a discharge of fluids including blood and a thick yellow liquid (the liquid is typically a mixture of sebum from your oil glands and white blood cells).
+When the puncture wound happens, you will see a discharge of fluids including blood and a thick yellow liquid, (the liquid is typically a mixture of sebum from your oil glands and white blood cells).

-Because air cannot get inside the puncture wound to dry up the fluids, the fluids will seep out and collect around the earring.
+As air cannot get inside the puncture wound to dry up the fluids, the fluids will seep out and collect around the earring.
 Once the air hits the fluids, it will dry it up, creating a crust.

 Crusting vs Scabbing